-We have trained farmers in non-pesticide crop management and low external input agro- ecological farming practices.
-Seed banks are being promoted along with millet farming in dryland areas.
-We have also trained farmers on the adoption of new technology, like the system of rice intensification (SRI) method.
-Through our actions on the ground and engagement with farmers, we are building up a public discourse against the corporate-led contract farming policy and the so-called second green revolution in agriculture, which is being promoted in India.
+We have trained farmers in non-pesticide crop management and low external input agro- eco- logical farming practices.
+Seed banks are being promoted along with millet farming in dryland ar-eas.
+We have also trained farmers on the adoption of new technology, like the system of rice inten- sification (SRI) method.